slimchahla/HPC-Cluster-Setup/warewulf.md

 wwinit all
 ```

 Then we need to enable TFTP.
-TFTP and NFS ports are blocked by default, so we need to let them through the firewall.
+HTTP, TFTP, NFS ports are blocked by default, so we need to let them through the firewall.
 This probably isn't the most secure way to do this.
 ```
 systemctl enable tftp
 systemctl start tftp
+firewall-cmd --permanent --add-port=80/tcp
 firewall-cmd --zone=public --add-service=tftp --permanent
 firewall-cmd --zone=public --add-service=nfs --permanent
 firewall-cmd --reload